ontio/neo-go-compiler/README.md

 | 22    | RuntimeDeserialize       | deserialize bytearray                      |

-## How to write smart contract in GO
+## How to write smart contract in golang

 You can write your smart contract code in any editors which provides the golang grammar check.